ZackDev/zackdev.github.io/_posts/2020-02-22-Fermi-Paradox-The-Alien-Perspective.md

 Would it be wise to investigate a signal that is 75.000 years old?
 The chances are high that the discovered civilization has gone extinct while traveling there.
 The closest star system is around 4.5 light-years away.

-In my opinion, the search for artificial signals should be restricted to our close neighborhood where we can keep a conversation somehow flowing.
+In my opinion, the search for artificial signals should be restricted to our close neighborhood where we can expect a response in a reasonable amount of time.

 [home](https://zackdev.github.io/)